brgillis/Magnification_Public/docs/IceBRG_main.md

 which allows this and other types of interpolation.
 -[sgsmooth.h](@ref sgsmooth.h) - An implementation of Savitsky-Golay smoothing, useful for handling noisy data which needs to be differentiated.

+### file_access

+This folder contains various functions for handling file access and ASCII tables.
+Most of the functions and classes related to
+ASCII tables are subsumed by the functionality of the labeled_array class, which provides a superior interface.
+These are still used behind the scenes in order to create a labeled_array, however.
+Some notable headers here are:

+-[open_file.hpp](@ref open_file.hpp) - Functions to handle the boilerplate of opening up a file stream.
+-[table_utility.hpp](@ref table_utility.hpp) - Various utility functions for loading in a table.
+-[file_functions.hpp](@ref file_functions.hpp) - Functions for trimming the comments from files

+### math

+This folder contains functions for various mathematical operations, sorted into further subfolders.

+#### math

+The following useful headers are in the root "math" folder:

+-[ipow.hpp](@ref ipow.hpp) - Defines the function "ipow" in a few different manners, which represents taking an integral power.
+In the C++11 standard, compilers can't optimize integral powers with std::pow, so this function can be used instead when the power is integral.
+Variations exist for when the power is and isn't known at runtime.
+-[misc_math.hpp](@ref misc_math.hpp) - Miscellaneous useful functions, such as testing if a value is good (or NaN or inf), squaring/cubing/etc. values, adding/subtracting in quadruture, getting distance between two points, and a few useful functions for calculating errors under certain operations.
+-[safe_math.hpp](@ref safe_math.hpp) - "Safe" functions, to allow operations such as sqrt or division without worrying about edge cases (sqrt of a negative number or division by zero) causing too much of an issue.
+The results won't always be sensible, but they'll be numerical, so you don't have to worry about a NaN contaminating all future math if it might be ignored (eg. 0/safe_d(0) will result in 0 rather than NaN, which is often a more useful result for eg. taking a weighted average).

+#### cache

+The headers here define abstract base classes which help with caching the result of a function which is expensive to evaluate.
+The user will define a derived class from the cache of the desired dimension, define the desired bounds of input variables to use for the limits of the cache, and define a function to calculate the function.
+The cache can then be used to get the value at any point, interpolating between cached values.

+The different header files define caches for functions of different dimensionality.
+When possible, the 1-4d caches should be used, as the cache for arbitrary dimensionality is significantly slower.

+Examples of caches being used can be seen in the [astro_caches.h] and [astro_caches.cpp] files.

+#### calculus

+#### functor

+The header "[functor_product.hpp]" here is useful for easily defining a functor whose result is the product of two other functions or functors applied to the input value.